Italy - Factors to watch on April 11

 Credit Suisse on Thursday said it had received a mandate from Spain’s Prisa PRS.MC to place a 3.69 percent stake the company holds in the local unit of Italy’s Mediaset with institutional investors.

-The CEO Marco Patuano said in an interview with Il Sole 24 Ore that the idea of spining off the fixed line network was definitively sidelined.
-He said that as regards Brazil there were no talks at all with Vivendi over GVT.
-He reiterated the group had no need to tap the market.

-Italy’s Anima Holding has priced its its initial public offering at 4.20 euros per share, near the top of its range, valuing the asset manager at 1.26 billion euros ($1.75 billion), the company said.
+Italy’s Anima Holding is set to price its initial public offering at 4.20-4.25 euros per share, the top of a revised range, valuing the asset manager at 1.26 billion euros ($1.75 billion), three market sources said on Thursday.

 Extraordinary period to subscribe “Warrant ordinary share Creval 2014” ends.